 - Hit the Shelves: 6 Steps to Getting Your Products Into Retail Stores

 Print on demand is a way to sell made-to-order products that feature your designs.
 This is common for B2C businesses, but it also works for B2B—client gifts, conference swag bags, etc. For print on demand, you simply make the design and when a customer orders a product with that design, a third-party printing service creates, packs, and ships the order.

 Similar to dropshipping, this model reduces the cost of entry into selling online.
 You don’t have to pay for a product until you make the sale, so there’s little upfront investment.
 Plus, everything from printing to packing to shipping is handled by your printing partner.

 Print on demand is a great business model for creatives.
 You can sell products like:

 - Face masks

 - Throw pillows

-On-demand products typically yield thinner profit margins, depending on your pricing strategy and customer acquisition costs.
-But it’s a good low-risk business model for those new to ecommerce or who want to test new revenue streams for their existing business.
+On demand products typically yield thinner profit margins, depending on your pricing strategy and customer acquisition costs.
+But it’s a good low-risk business model for those new to ecommerce or who want to test different revenue streams for their existing business.

 The upfront costs of creating a digital product can be high, but the variable costs of selling them is comparatively low.
-Once an asset is made, it’s incredibly cheap to deliver to customers.
+Once you create an asset, it’s incredibly cheap to deliver to customers.